anudeep652/open-this/README.md

 OPTIONS:
-    code    Open the file/folder in vs code
+    -app software_name    Open the file/folder in the specified software
 ```

 > Remember to replace FILE_OR_FOLDER_NAME with the file or folder you want to open and if we dont specify the options, it will open the file/folder in default software launcher.